 Abstract

-Background and Aims To examine the association between substance use treatment completion status and contact with the criminal justice system in Chile up to 10 years later among people admitted to Substance use Treatment (SUT).
+Background and Aims To examine the association between substance use treatment outcome and contact with the criminal justice system in Chile up to 10 years later among people admitted to Substance use Treatment (SUT).
 Design: Retrospective cohort study using survival analysis based on linked data from the Chilean Substance use treatment Agency and Prosecutor’s Office records from 2010 to 2019.
 Setting SUT is available at no cost through Chile’s publicly funded healthcare and is provided in ambulatory and residential modalities by public and private centres.
-Participants A total of 70,863 individuals received SUT.
-Measurements SUT completion status included Completion, Late Dropout (>=3 months) and Early Dropout (<3 months).
+Participants A total of 70,863 individuals received adult (+18 years) SUT.
+Measurements SUT completion status included Completion, Late (>=3 months) and Early Dropout (<3 months).
 Primary outcomes were (1) any contact with the criminal justice system and (2) contact leading to imprisonment after baseline treatment.
-Findings Results showed that 31.5% of the participants had contacted the criminal justice system after their first SUT during the observed period, and 7.1% had one contact leading to imprisonment.
-Beneficiaries who completed SUT had less contact with the criminal justice system hazard ratio compared with those who dropped out of SUT late and early.
+Findings 31.5% of the participants had contacted the criminal justice system after their first SUT during the observed period, and 7.1% had one contact leading to imprisonment.
+Beneficiaries who completed SUT had lower risks of contact with the criminal justice system vs. those who dropped out of SUT late and early.
 Conclusions SUT completion in Chile was associated with a substantial reduction in contacting the criminal justice system risk up to 4 years after the first SUT.

 Key terms: Substance use treatment; Criminal outcomes; Survival analysis; Contact with the criminal justice system; Imprisonment.

 INTRODUCTION

+SUD-criminality; mechanisms of the relationship;

 The association between substance use and crime is well-documented (Best & Colman, 2019).
 Evidence shows that a substantial proportion (40%-60%) of individuals presenting to substance use treatment (SUT) self-report recent offending (Holloway et al., 2006; Skjærvø et al., 2021).
-Also, it has been reported that criminal involvement and criminal networks can hinder substance use recovery, and at the same time, drug abuse can be an obstacle to desistence from crime (Gossop et al., 2005; Skjærvø et al., 2021).
-However, the link between substance use and crime is complex.
-Several theoretical models have been proposed, and one of the more prominent is Goldstein’s tripartite framework (1985) which proposes that substance use leads to crime through three mechanisms.
+Also, it has been reported that criminal involvement and criminal networks can hinder substance use recovery, while drug abuse can be an obstacle to desistence from crime (Gossop et al., 2005; Skjærvø et al., 2021).
+However, the link between substance use disorders and crime is complex.
+Several theoretical models have been proposed, and one of the more prominent is Goldstein’s tripartite framework (1985) which proposes that problematic substance use leads to crime through three mechanisms.
 The first is psychopharmacological, suggesting that substance use directly triggers offending by lowering inhibitions and altering the users’ perceptions and decision-making.
 The economic-compulsive mechanism describes how some people who use substances need to generate money to pay for their habit, which might trigger specific types of offending (e.g., robbery, shoplifting).
-And the third mechanism refers to the systemic dimensions of substance use, highlighting how the use of illegal substances brings users and criminally oriented individuals to contact the illicit drug market and the systemic violence involved in its regulation (4).
+And the third mechanism refers to the systemic dimensions of substance use, highlighting how the use of illegal substances brings users and criminally-oriented individuals to contact the illicit drug market and the systemic violence involved in its regulation (4).
 Still, other models in the literature are empirically validated and offer contrary directionalities (crime leads to drug use), reciprocal relationship, no relationship, or more sophisticated explanations, including micro (individual characteristics), meso (familial and community networks), and macro-level factors (societal and global policy and regulations and conditions) (Reingle & Akers, 2018; Turnbull, 2019).
-In any case, if any of Goldstein’s mechanisms operate in reality (even partially) is then reasonable to expect that SUT could reduce offending by decreasing problematic patterns of substance use.
+In any case, if any of Goldstein’s mechanisms operate in practice (even partially) is then reasonable to expect that SUT could reduce offending by decreasing problematic patterns of substance use.

+Role of SUT on criminality; role of tr.
+Completion?
+Less explored, siendo que tienen dificultades de adherencia criterio <90 days; más que días, más informativo alcanzar objetivos de tto.,; evidencia en completar vs. no-completar y outcomes.